 As an educator, James has been instrumental in starting various Executive Education programs, including the Women's Leadership program at Darden.
-She sits on the board of the Association to Advance Collegiate Schools of Business (AACSB), the foremost accrediting body in business education.
+She previously served on the board of the Association to Advance Collegiate Schools of Business (AACSB), the foremost accrediting body in business education.
 James speaks at numerous conferences in the areas of leadership, organizational effectiveness, change management and diversity.
 James' expertise in workplace diversity and crisis leadership has led to recognition in scholarly journals and mainstream media.

 James is a member of the Leadership Atlanta Class of 2016 and, shortly after becoming dean, was named to the “Power 100” list of Ebony Magazine.
 She is committed to establishing an equal playing field across gender and race and, in 2014, was honored by the National Diversity Council.

 James holds a Ph.D. and Master’s degree in organizational psychology from the University of Michigan.
 She received a Bachelor’s degree in psychology from Pomona College of the Claremont Colleges in California.